 - Don't wait too long to schedule a meeting with your supervisor.
-Let him or her know that you know your job.
+Let your supervisor know that you know your job.
 If needed, ask clarifying questions.
-Make an effort to periodically communicate with your supervisor throughout the school year. - Schedule adequate time.
+Make an effort to periodically communicate with them throughout the school year. - Schedule adequate time.
 Remember to allow yourself enough time to write notes and to discuss mutual concerns. - Try scheduling your meeting at a convenient time and place for your supervisor. - If a job description has not been provided for your position, consider making up a fact sheet about your job description.
 Sharing this with your supervisor will clarify everyone's expectations. - Relax, smile, speak slowly, and don't be afraid to ask questions of your supervisor.
 If your supervisor is not able to answer a question, ask for help in getting an answer. - Set a positive tone.
 Open with a positive statement about your work and abilities.
 Wherever possible during the conference, include good news about your job experiences.
 Focus on your strengths and frame any difficulties as "areas of need." - Be specific.
 When commenting on positive or negative aspects of your position, use specific examples of what you know or have experienced.
 Don't refer to any rumors. - Ask for your supervisor's opinions.
-He or she may have ideas about your job.
-He or she may have worked in your position at one time.
-Ask if there is anything he or she wants to know about you and/or additional job expectations. - Stress cooperation.
+Your supervisor may have ideas about your job.
+They may have worked in your position at one time.
+Ask if there is anything they want to know about you and/or additional job expectations. - Stress cooperation.
 Let your supervisor know that you want to work together to help the district.
-Listen to his or her concerns and try to design approaches that meet your supervisor's needs, your needs and, most importantly, the district's needs. - End on a positive note.
+Listen to their concerns and try to design approaches that meet your supervisor's needs, your needs and, most importantly, the district's needs. - End on a positive note.
 Be sure to end the conference on a positive note, summarizing the actions that you will take.
 Offer to meet again.
-Be sure to thank your supervisor for his/her time. - Keep a record of the meeting.
+Be sure to thank your supervisor for their time. - Keep a record of the meeting.
 Keep notes that summarize your conversations.
 Include specific suggestions for improvement that were discussed during the conference.
 You might also consider making copies of notes made and actions agreed upon during the conference so that your supervisor also has a clear record of your activity.